Skip to main content

 What is a "Private Company or Private Trust"?

-For the purposes of these rules, Centrelink will deem any entity as a "private company" if, at the end of the last financial year, it met any two of the following three criteria:
+For the purpose of these rules, Centrelink will deem any entity as a "private company" if, at the end of the last financial year, it met any two of the following three criteria:

 • the consolidated gross operating revenue of the company and any subsidiaries was less than $25 million;